probmods/probmods2/chapters/14-bayesian-data-analysis.md

 # Learning about a model

-Bayesian data analysis is a general purpose data analysis approach for making explicit hypotheses about where the data came from (e.g. the hypothesis that data from 2 experimental conditions came from two different distributions).
+Bayesian data analysis is a general purpose data analysis approach for making explicit hypotheses about where the data came from (e.g., the hypothesis that data from two experimental conditions came from two different distributions).
 Inference is then performed to *invert* the model: go from data to beliefs.

 For further reading on Bayesian data analysis: see [Lee & Wagenmakers (2013)](https://bayesmodels.com/),